-“The public and the stakeholders can also set up a special group like River Ranger or ‘Sahabat Sungai’ to be the eyes and ears of the government to monitor the health of our rivers,” he said.
+“The public and stakeholders can also set up a special group like River Ranger or ‘Sahabat Sungai’ to be the eyes and ears of the government to monitor the health of our rivers,” he said.

 Meanwhile, founder of EcoKnights Yasmin Rashid said that the public could also use the e-complaint platform developed by the DoE to report any misconduct or action of factories in dumping their toxic waste in the local rivers.

 “The e-complaint system is an initiative set up to enable the public to connect with DoE regarding pollution complaints at any time without boundaries of time and distance.